Move 2 matches to make 4 squares matchstick puzzle

 If you place one figure on the other, you would find only the two squares B and D common between the two.

-In the second trial, we would make the possible final figure more compact.
+In the second trial, we would make the possible final figure much more compact.

 As this figure is similar with the puzzle figure to the greatest extent, it must be the final solution.
 Greatest similarity ensures least number of stick moves.